 I love both Thailand and Vietnam.
 I loved and cherished all my years in Thailand and the beautiful friendships I made there.

 But if I had to choose which place to live, I would choose Vietnam and, in particular, Hanoi, Vietnam.

 Hanoi, Vietnam, has a significant ex-pat community, and as I say to most people, it is big enough to find what you need and small enough to get around.
 Many other foreigners who may live in Hanoi may feel the same way.

 At A Bus On A Dusty Road, we talk about everything about travel, life, sailing, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.

 Why Do Some People Call Themselves Ex-pats And Not Immigrants?

 An ex-pat is an individual who goes overseas to work in a foreign country for a specific period.
 An ex-pat will remain a citizen of their home country; they have no intention to become citizens of the country where they are presently living.
-An immigrant, on the other, goes to another country to permanently live there and not return to their home country.
+An immigrant, on the other hand, goes to another country to permanently live and not return to their home country.